GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 The #acr("STFT") of the received acoustic data can thus be computed and recovered for direct use in a Neural Network or any method operating in the time-frequency plane.
 Finally, another function has been added to calculate the #acr("ILD") and #acr("IPD") of the signal given a pair of microphones.

-All those features partly removes the post-processing burden of the downstream user, allowing for the most direct and practical usage possible.
+All those features partly remove the post-processing burden of the downstream user, allowing for the most direct and practical usage possible.

 ====== Visualization

-For development purposes, it may come handy to graphically render the state of the simulator graphically.
+For development purposes, it may come in handy to graphically render the state of the simulator.
 The pipeline includes a basic yet efficient way of visualizing the different objects in the room.
-Each available microphone array comes with its ability to be shown in the room, according to its geometry.
+Each available microphone array comes with the ability to be shown in the room, according to its geometry.
 The orientation of microphones and directional sources is also displayed.

 @fig:simulator:simulator:components:simulator_plot provides a demonstration of the renderer.